nocproject/noc/docs/en/docs/dev/streams/kafkasender.md

 To
 : Kafka topic name

+Sharding-Key
+: Key for consistent sharding.

 ## Message Format

-`kafkasender` stream does not enforce specific format.
+`kafkasender` stream does not enforce a specific format.
 Messages are passed to external Kafka system as-is.